code-memento/vuepress/tips/aws-certification-score.md

 This video was requested by Whizlabs, I show how I used their platform to prepare for the exam.

- I hope that it helps you  :happy: !
+ I hope that it helps you  :smile: !

 <div class="video-container">
 <iframe src="https://www.youtube.com/embed/sEjcHeBkFDU?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>